Basaron/BLC_Auto_Light_Guide/README.md

 Make sure you have version 6.X:

 	$ npm -v

 Download the zip files, unzip and navigate to the *Database and webserver* folder in a console.

-From the folder, the needed libraries should already by set and ready to go, located in the *node_modules* folder.
-If, for some unknown reason, this is now the case, you can install all the libraries with the following command line:
+From the folder, the needed libraries should already by set and ready to go, located in the *node_modules* folder, except for express.
+Install express with the following command, which should be executed in the *Database and webserver* directory:

+	$ npm install express

+If, for some unknown reason, the libraries gives an error, you can install all the libraries with the following command line in the *node_modules* directory:

 	$ npm install body-parser express-ejs-layouts express-session js-sha256 ejs mysql mqtt